JabRef/jabref/docs/sweng/functional-specification-document.md

   * After selection of the author field an author field shows up in the global search bar.
 The cursor will be positioned to the right of this field.
   * After typing in the author and selecting the OR field the position of the cursor is to the right again.
   * After selecting the title field the cursor position changes to the right of this field once again.
 Typing in the title and pressing ENTER starts the search query which will be parsed with Lucene and passed on to the complex search query.
 The matched entries will show up in the main library pane.
 After clicking on an entry Metadata will show up; "Beat Schmutz" and "Morphological analysis" will be highlighted.
-* Postconditions exception: The search finds no matching entries in the library. in this case the library pane stays empty or a pop-up could suggest that no entries were found.
+* Postconditions exception: The search finds no matching entries in the library. in this case the library pane stays empty.